 Gladstone is a medium-sized city located in the state of Missouri.
 With a population of 26,861 people and six constituent neighborhoods, Gladstone is the 26th largest community in Missouri.

+Gladstone is a somewhat ethnically-diverse city.
 The people who call Gladstone home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gladstone residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gladstone include Irish, English, Italian, and Scottish.
+Important ancestries of people in Gladstone include Irish, English, Italian, and French .

 The most common language spoken in Gladstone is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and German.